 Used Needles and Syringes

 - Keep the sharps container upright and out of the reach of children.

 - Do not put needles in a container that will be recycled or returned to a store.

 - When the container is almost full, use a new container.

-- If you are using a hard plastic container, write on the side of it, "used needles and syringes".
+- If you are using a hard-plastic container, write "used needles and syringes" on the side.

-If you have any questions, be sure to ask your doctor or nurse, or call .
+If you have any questions, be sure to ask your health care provider or nurse.